Baldur’s Gate 3 – Playthrough 11 – Wrapping it up

 The meant that every time the party leveled up to level 13 or above, I had to be careful with Minthara.
 I had to understand when the game would prompt to level her up as one of her other non-Witch classes (see the stats photo below), or would hang looking for a non-existent 13th level.
 I got through it, but I think I’d be inclined to play a Witch in a playthrough without the Level Curve mod.
 Hopefully the Witch mod will be revised to allow additional levels.

 • Another Witch class problem: Their spells cannot be upcast.
-For the other spellcasting classes, if they can cast a Fireball (for example) as a 3rd-level spell, if they were able to cast fourth-, fifth-, or sixth-level spells in general, they could cast Fireball at a higher level and do more damage.
+For the other spellcasting classes, if they can cast a Fireball (for example) as a 3rd-level spell, and if they were able to cast fourth-, fifth-, or sixth-level spells in general, they could cast Fireball at a higher level and do more damage.

 Minthara couldn’t do that with any of her spells.
 One of her most useful spells was second-level.
 But as the game went on, that spell became less powerful compared to the enemies in the game because she couldn’t cast it at a higher level with more damage.